stand-art/jaxn/Specification.md

 #### Notes

 JAXN adds non-finite values to the data model that can not be represented in JSON.
 The spelling of the identifiers is case-sensitive.
-All other extensions are only extending the syntax.
 JAXN allows `+NaN` and `-NaN` as alternatives for `NaN`, as well as `+Infinity` as an alternative to `Infinity`.

+All other extensions are a presentation detail and must not have any effect on the serialization tree, representation graph or events generated.

 ## Strings